amm009uk/MultiSensor/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Pin Connections
-Project was developed on a Wemos D1 mini pro.
+Project was developed on a Wemos D1 mini pro board.
+I like the boards form-factor and its of use.

 Sensors were hooked up as follows:
 - D4 Pin for Temperature sensor
 - D2 Pin for motion sensor
 - D1 Pin for door/window sensor 1